 How To Use

-Learn how to integrate templUI into your projects.
+Learn how to integrate templUI into your projects using the official CLI.

 Requirements